There are two sides to digital marketing: organic and paid.

 Google decides if you’re the one who gets your face in front of the right people (paying customers) so they throw money at it.

-And SEO is how you tell Google to give your awesome something some special attention.
+And SEO is how you organically tell Google to give your awesome something some special attention.

 SEO takes care of all of the analytical stuff that snags attention and directs customers to your page.
 SEO is the stuff you add to your page that delivers on what your SERP snippet said it would.

 Your keywords (SEO) and snippet (SEO) get prospects to your site.
 Then your content optimization makes the conversion.

 Muck up SEO and no one finds you organically.

-If customers don’t know you exist, it’s all for nothing.
-Help them find you with strong on-page SEO efforts.
+And if customers don’t know you exist, it’s all for nothing.
+Help them find you with strong search engine optimization.

 SEO doesn’t just create a nod of approval with Google.
 It adds credibility to your brand.